open-webui/open-webui/src/README.md

 ## Edit our Open WebUI "projects" repo

-The "locations" folder is our area to customize so we don't have sync issues with open-webui.
+The "location" folder is where we'll edit enhancements to the "src" folder.
+We'll merge our enhancments into "src-merged" so we don't have sync issues with open-webui.

 We also edit index.html and active.md in the repo root.